ce-bu/meta-observability/README.md

 - **bpftool** and **libbpf** from Linux kernel.

-I used [Yocto](https://www.yoctoproject.org/)  **gatesgarth** branch.
+I try to track [Yocto](https://www.yoctoproject.org/) and have a branch matching Yocto version.
+So far I have it working on:
+- hardknott
+- gatesgarth

-The build host Ubuntu 20.
-I tested the OS image in a Hyper-V machine.
+The build host Ubuntu 20.10.
+I tested the OS image in a Hyper-V machine (2nd gen).

 ## Setup